 But how does a seventy-three-thousand-pound locomotive just disappear in the first place?
 After all, a locomotive that size does not lend itself to concealment.

 Some folks have even speculated that the old engine has evaded discovery simply because it’s not there anymore, perhaps long ago dug up and sold for scrap.

 When ninety-five-year-old Bill Bardin was asked about that possibility a few years ago, he was sure the engine is still there.
 He said his grandfather was one of the workers who tried to recover the engine from the creek.
 He said any effort to remove the engine later would have been impossible to conceal.

 “The old interurban was running along there [after 1902],” Bardin said.
 “If there had been any recovery, people riding that interurban would have seen it.”

 Indeed, the tracks of the interurban and T&P crossed Village Creek close to each other near interurban stop 14.
 (Map from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 Pruitt Meredith, who operated a business near the bridge, told the Dallas Morning News in 1959: “Some fellows came messing around here during the Second World War with the idea of raising No. 642 for the scrap in her.
 They gave up pretty quick.

 “I’ve been looking into that creek for eighteen years, and I’ve never seen her,” Meredith said.

 And what kind of condition might engine 642 be in now?
-A hundred-year mud pack couldn’t do its complexion much good.
-Nonetheless, a few years ago a developer had big plans to spend $1 million to find engine 642, exhume it, restore it, and put it on display at the renovated T&P passenger terminal downtown.
+A 137-year mud pack couldn’t do its complexion much good.
+Nonetheless, several years ago a developer had big plans to spend $1 million to find engine 642, exhume it, restore it, and put it on display at the renovated T&P passenger terminal downtown.